Overview

 Create Your Birth Plan

-The best way to get clear on the birth you want is to create a birth plan.
+Creating a birth plan is the best way to get clear on the birth you want.
 This outlines how you envision your birth and what happens directly following the birth of your baby.
 A birth plan is much more than a piece of paper you hand to your care provider.
-It is the process you go through to prepare for the birth experience you want.
-This process will lay the foundation for preparing for the scenario in which everything goes exactly as planned and for what should happen if things do not go as planned.
+It is the process you go through to prepare for your desired birth experience.
+This process will lay the foundation for preparing for the scenario in which everything goes exactly as planned and what should happen if things do not go as planned.
 Here are resources to get started:

 Prepare for Breastfeeding

 While you cannot practice breastfeeding before your baby arrives, there is a lot you can do to prepare.
 You can see all of the episodes on breastfeeding here.
 I highly recommend The Womanly Art of Breastfeeding.
 This book is thick and very detailed.
-It will prepare you for all the challenges that can come up with nursing and serve as a troubleshooting guide throughout your breastfeeding journey.
+It will prepare you for all the challenges of nursing and serve as a troubleshooting guide throughout your breastfeeding journey.

 Prepare for Your Newborn

-Preparing for a new baby makes it easy to get caught up in the consumerism of thinking you need everything.
+It easy to get caught up in the consumerism of thinking you need everything when you prepare for a new baby.
 Marketing draws on your emotions to be a good parent and to keep your baby safe.
 It can be overwhelming to think about choosing the right products, how much everything will cost, and where you will put everything.
-This article will explain exactly what you need for your new baby, whether you are purchasing items yourself or adding them to a baby registry.
+This article will explain exactly what you need for your new baby, whether purchasing items or adding them to a baby registry.
 Plus, you can download the Ultimate List of the must-haves, optional items, and what is unnecessary.

 There are episodes on Bringing Baby Home the First Few Days and Bringing Baby Home Troubleshooting.